Websites back online after Fastly-linked glitch takes down internet | Technology

 Websites back online after Fastly-linked glitch takes down internet

-Thousands of government, news and social media websites across the globe were coming back online on Tuesday after getting hit by a widespread hour-long outage linked to U.S.-based cloud company Fastly Inc. High-traffic sites including Reddit, Amazon, CNN, Paypal, Spotify, Al Jazeera Media Network and the New York Times went down, according to outage tracking website Downdetector.com.
-They came back after outages that ranged from a few minutes to around an hour.
+Thousands of government, news and social media websites across the globe were coming back online on Tuesday after getting hit by a widespread hour-long outage linked to U.S.-based cloud company Fastly Inc. High-traffic sites including Reddit, Amazon, CNN, PayPal, Spotify, Al Jazeera Media Network and the New York Times went down, according to outage tracking website Downdetector.com.
+They came back after outages that ranged from a few minutes to around an hour early in the morning in the United States but middle of the day in Europe.

 "Our global network is coming back online," Fastly said.
 One of the world's most widely-used cloud-based content delivery network providers, the company earlier reported a disruption from a "service configuration" and did not explain.